What you need to know about the TikTok ban in the U.S. as of January 20th, 2025:

 Here are a few key stats:

-• TikTok has surpassed Google and Facebook as the world’s most popular web domain
+TikTok has surpassed Google and Facebook as the world’s most popular web domain

-• According to statistics from Insider Intelligence, TikTok eclipsed every other major social media platform in time spent by adult users in the US in 2022
+According to statistics from Insider Intelligence, TikTok eclipsed every other major social media platform in time spent by adult users in the US in 2022

 Where budget allows, continuing to invest in producing content is a smart move.
 The beauty of TikTok’s sweeping influence is that user expectations have changed across platforms.
 Vertical videos are becoming a core element of search behavior and social media consumption.
-If a ban does eventuate in your state, you can repurpose existing content designed for TikTok on other channels.
+If a ban does eventuate in your location, you can easily repurpose existing content designed for TikTok on other channels.

 TikTok isn’t the only place where short-form video thrives